jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

                 <aspect name="sc:productRelated" />
                 <aspect name="cm:replaceable" />
             </visible>

-*Listing 7: Adding the replaceable aspect to the list of visible aspects*

 Next, the “cm:replaces” association needs to show up when editing properties.
 In this example, SomeCo will use instances of “cm:content”